On Local Food

 Think about it: what do Swedes eat more than anyone else?
 I have no idea, and a couple minutes of web searching didn’t help.
 (I did find this article that purports to identify “the best thing to eat in every country.”
 Sweden isn’t in there, but for the USA, it’s apparently a hamburger.)

-The second problem with my “native eating” naivety is simply that people often don’t want to eat their local food because it’s boring to them.
+People often don’t want to eat their local food because it’s boring to them.

 I was in Denmark and asked someone if we could get some “local Danish food.”
 Their response: “I’ve been eating that my whole life.
 Let’s get pizza!”